 After reading Generic competence.
-The tutor asks students if their predictions were valid or not The tutor asks students to answer (individually, in pairs or in Students answer if their predictions were valid or not.
+The tutor asks students if their predictions were valid or not The tutor asks students to answer (individually, Students answer if their predictions were valid or not.
 Students answer comprehension questions Cooperation -Intra and inter personal skills.
-Learners through group work discussion in analysing the passage; they facilitate each other through sharing different opinions and respecting one another. groups) the comprehension questions that are provided at the end of the passage.
-Conclusion.
-10min. - The tutor asks learners some questions that lead to the summary of the lesson (meaning and types of Student teachers summarize the lesson and ask any question relating to the lesson.
+Learners through group work discussion in analysing the passage; they facilitate each other through sharing different opinions and respecting one another. in pairs or in groups) the comprehension questions that are provided at the end of the passage. quoonono Conclusion.
+10min. - The tutor asks learners some questions that lead to the summary of the lesson (meaning and types of - Student teachers summarize the lesson and ask any question relating to the lesson.
 Generic competence. - Creativity and innovation.
 Student teachers learn how to summarize notes communication) and answer any Cross cutting issues. - Inclusive education question that can be asked. - Tutor gives a short home-work/ tasks for learners to do during their free time The tutor makes sure that every student is able to summarize the lesson and give help to anyone who needs special support.
 Tutor's self- evaluation.
-What the student tea This can be based on individually or in grou chers have been able assessment during c ning evidence in class. to do, is the evidence. lassroom activities either e objective of the lesson lial activities.
+Tutor's self-evaluation depends on the learning evidence in class.
+What the student teachers have been able to do, is the evidence.
+This can be based on assessment during classroom activities either individually or in groups.
+Then to judge if the objective of the lesson has been achieved or not then to do remedial activities.